CardFlight/cardflight-ios/README.md

 Authenticationis done thorugh your API Keys and processing is done through the Account Tokens.
 All connections to CardFlight's API id done thorugh HTTPS over HSTS.

 [JSON](http://www.json.org) is used where possible upon returning responses from the API, including errors.

-*CardFlight is currently in private beta.
-If you would like to get a hold of our private beta, register here at [https://getcardflight.com](https://getcardflight.com/request_access) or email at [devs@getcardflight.com](mailto: devs@getcardflight.com).
-In the meantime, please watch this repo as well will be pushing our first version very soon.*

 Setup
 ----------